EifelTing/Generous-Teacher/README.md

-# Generous Teacher: Good at distilling Knowledge for Student Learning (IMAVIS 2024)
+# Generous teacher: Good at distilling knowledge for student learning (IMAVIS 2024)

 This is the official code for "Generous teacher: Good at distilling knowledge for student learning", accepted by Image and Vision Computing 2024.